interlay/interbtc-spec/interbtc-spec/docs/source/spec/nomination.rst

 #.
 Liquidation slashing is handled as follows:

    #.
-In case the collateral managed by the Vault falls below the liquidation threshold, the Vault and Nominators are slashed proportionally to their collateral.
+In case the collateral managed by the Vault falls below the liquidation threshold, the Vault and its Nominators are slashed proportionally to their collateral.
    #.
-In case the Vault steals Bitcoin deposited at its address, the Vault and Nominators are slashed proportionally to their collateral.
+In case the Vault steals Bitcoin deposited at its address, its collateral is used to cover as much of the slashed amount as possible.
+If the Vault's collateral was not enough to cover the entire amount, the Nominators are slashed proportionally for the remaining amount.

 #.
 Vaults may opt out of the Nomination protocol which force refunds Nominators if there is enough collateral over the ``SecureCollateralThreshold``.